 Disavow & Reconsideration Requests

-Here is the final stage of the SEO link removals process, the disavow and reconsideration request phase.
-At this point I would like to mention that not every penalised website can submit a “Recon Request“, only websites which have received a “manual action” get the opportunity to submit a reconsideration request.
-Algorithmic link penalties such as Penguin are much more difficult to recover from in my experience, mainly because you have no way of telling Google you have cleaned up your act, you have to wait for a “algorithmic data refresh“.
+Here is the final stage of the SEO link removals process, the disavow, and the reconsideration request phase.
+At this point, I would like to mention that not every penalized website can submit a “Recon Request“, only websites that have received a “manual action” get the opportunity to submit a reconsideration request.
+Algorithmic link penalties such as Penguin are much more difficult to recover from in my experience, mainly because you have no way of telling Google you have cleaned up your act, you have to wait for an “algorithmic data refresh“.
 Only following this refresh will you see if you have done enough to recover from a penalty.

 Creating The Disavow File

 So, you have tried to contact the website owners, you have had some great successes (hopefully) and some haven’t bothered to reply to you.
 What do you do now?
 The answer is you create a Google Disavow file and submit it using Google’s Disavow tool.
-The disavow file basically tells Google that you wish to ignore certain URLs which link to you, or entire domains.
+The disavow file tells Google that you wish to ignore certain URLs which link to you or entire domains.
 The Disavow process should be a last resort, Google advises webmasters to attempt and document manually removing links before using the Disavow tool.
-The most annoying thing about the Disavow process is that Google don’t currently give feedback if they are taking your Disavow file into consideration.
+The most annoying thing about the Disavow process is that Google doesn’t currently give feedback if they are considering your Disavow file.
 They have said that they use it as a suggestion of which links to discount…

 Here are two great posts which give you tips on how to create your Disavow file: